 Overcome the digital photo vortex in 5 easy steps.

 In an age where we have incredible cameras constantly in our pockets, taking photos has never been easier.
 However, it can also lead to an overload of photos—a digital vortex of memories and moments.
-This vortex can make creating your photo book feel like a daunting task when really it should be a labor of love.
+This vortex can make creating your photo book feel like a daunting task when really it should be seen as a labor of love.
 At MILK, we know you'll love the destination, let us help you find joy in the journey.
 Here are our 5 simple steps to getting those photos off your phone and into the pages of a photo book.

 1. Upload and consolidate.